 Contract assets represent the Group's right to consideration in exchange for services that the Company has transferred to the customer before payment is due.
-Since the Group's right to monthly fees is conditional on whether or not the borrowers repay in advance, the Group records a corresponding contract asset for the monthly service fees allocated to loan facilitation service and post-origination service that have already been delivered in relation to loans facilitated on the Group's platform when recognizing revenue from loan facilitation service and post-origination service.
+Since the Group's right to monthly fees is conditional on whether or not the borrowers repay in advance, the Group records a corresponding contract asset for the monthly service fees allocated to loan facilitation service when recognizing revenue from loan facilitation service.
 In addition, the Group's right to the consideration for the service fee derived from Automated Investment Tool is conditional on the actual return of the investment; therefore, a corresponding contract asset is recorded when the revenue of service fee is recognized.
 No accounts receivable is recorded since the Group does not have unconditional right to the consideration if the borrowers choose to early terminate and are not obligated to pay the remaining service fees.